AeolusUX/ArkOS-R3XS/README.md

 You can re-enter Panel Picker Mode at any time:

 1. Power off the device.
-2. Power it back on and **hold R1 + your new panel button**.
+2. Power it back on **while holding R1 + your new panel button**.
-3. Wait a few seconds for the system to apply the new panel and reboot.
+3. Wait a few seconds for the system to apply the new panel and power off.

 > **Note:** To disable Panel Picker Mode, **hold R1 + Volume Down while powering on**.